HCI NIRCam Limiting Contrast

 • Random positional errors of 10 mas and and wavefront errors of 10 nm, introduced between rolls

-• An adopted false alarm probability of 6 × 10–7 (5-sigma).
-(Normally distributed errors with zero mean are assumed after image differencing.)
+• An adopted false alarm probability of 6 × 10–7 (5-sigma) (Normally distributed errors with zero mean are assumed after image differencing.)

-The interpretation of these results is as follows: if the user's operating point (sCflux) lies above a color curve, that source is estimated to be detectable, but only under the same technical and procedural assumptions of Beichman et al. (2010).
+The interpretation of these results is as follows: if the user's operating point (sCflux) lies above a color curve, that source is estimated to be detectable.

 References